leonalessio/osm2xp/README.md

 ![Screenshot 2](https://32kda.github.io/osm2xp/screenshots/CH750_2.png "Screenshot 2")

 ## Participate
-You can help with coding, if you know Java/Eclipse, with creating better default facade set (current one has a lot of problems) or just filing issues and posting improvement suggestions.
+You can help with coding, if you know Java/Eclipse, with creating better default facade set (current one has a lot of problems), default models (cranes, chimneys, communication towers...) or just filing issues and posting improvement suggestions.
 Any help is welcome.

 ## Nearest plans